Marcus Christopher: Career

 Christopher made his X Games debut at 16 years old in 2019.
 In May 2023, he won a bronze medal in BMX park in Japan.
 In July 2023, during the Summer X Games in California he suffered a broken jaw and cheekbone when he overshot his landing spot on a transfer and crashed face-first to the ground.
 He underwent surgery and had his jaw wired shut for two weeks.
 In June 2024, he competed at the 2024 Summer X Games in Ventura, California and won a gold medal in BMX park with a score of 95.66, finishing nearly five points ahead of silver medal winner Kevin Peraza.

 In December 2023, Christopher was selected to compete in the 2024 Olympic Qualifier Series.
 During the second leg of the qualifier series in Budapest, he finished in second place with a score of 92.98.
 As a result, he qualified to represent United States at the 2024 Summer Olympics where he was the youngest competitor in the field.
 During the men's BMX freestyle event he finished in fourth place with a score of 93.11, just behind France's Anthony Jeanjean score of 93.76.
 Christopher achieved the best result for United States in men's BMX freestyle at the Olympics.

-He won a silver medal in the BMX Park event at the 2025 summer X Games Salt Lake City behind compatriot Justin Dowell.
+In June 2025, he competed at the 2025 Summer X Games Salt Lake City and won a silver medal in the BMX park event, behind compatriot Justin Dowell.
+In July 2026, he competed at the 2026 Summer X Games in Chiba, Japan, and won a gold medal in the BMX park event, and a silver medal in the BMX park best trick event.